-- Wear gloves and lab coat while handling the materials for Southern blotting.
+- Wear gloves and a lab coat while handling the materials for Southern blotting.

-- Make sure no air bubbles got entrap in gel, membrane, and Whatman filter paper as they may cause the DNA to run irregularly.
+- Make sure no air bubbles got entrapped in gel, membrane, and Whatman filter paper as they may cause the DNA to run irregularly.

 - Monitor the agarose while heating, as it is liable to boil quickly.